Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Simulation Studies

-In the above setup, Arm 1 represents the placebo, while Arms 2--4 correspond to the drug's low, medium, and high doses, respectively.
+In the above setups, Arm 1 represents the placebo, while Arms 2--4 correspond to the drug's low, medium, and high doses, respectively.
 For simplicity, we define the average utility as a weighted combination of efficacy and safety with equal weights: $\upsilon_0(z, a) = (1/2) \mu_0(z, a) + (1/2) \nu_0(z, a)$.
 Arm 1 is the safest but has the lowest efficacy, resulting in the lowest utility.
 Arm 2 consistently exhibits lower efficacy, safety, and utility across all participants, and adaptive trials are expected to allocate very few participants to this arm.
 Dose-ranging trials often include a low-dose arm to better characterize the dose-response curve.
 Arm 2 serves this purpose here.
-Arm 4 provides greater efficacy than Arm 3 for a small group of participants with $z$ values near $0$, while Arm 3 is the overall optimal arm when considering both efficacy and safety. {However, efficacy is the primary criterion for selecting the best dose for Phase III, and therefore, we expect to choose Arm 4 as the best arm.
+Arm 4 provides greater efficacy than Arm 3 for a small group of participants with $z$ values near $0$, while Arm 3 is the overall optimal arm when considering both efficacy and safety. {However, efficacy is the primary criterion for selecting the winner dose for Phase III, and therefore, we expect to choose Arm 4 as the winner dose.
 Alternative criteria exist for selecting the best dose for Phase III, which consider both efficacy and safety.
-For simplicity, we consider the best dose as the most efficacious arm in our simulation experiments.}
+For simplicity, we consider the winner dose as the most efficacious arm in our simulation experiments.}

-\paragraph{Estimand/target of Analysis} {The primary target is to estimate $\{\Delta(a)\}_{a=2}^K$ and identify (with confidence) the arm having the largest $\Delta(a)$ as quickly as possible.
-We use AsympCSs with a stopping criterion: {A trial is stopped once one of the confidence sequences is above $0.1$, the minimum clinically significant effect size, and the best arm is chosen based on the highest estimated effect size.} The secondary target is to minimize cumulative regrets (to be defined later), which monitors the allocation of better arms in efficacy, safety, and utility. }
+\paragraph{Estimand/target of Analysis} The primary target is to estimate $\{\Delta(a)\}_{a=2}^K$ and identify (with confidence) the winner dose $a^*$ as quickly as possible.
+The secondary target is to minimize cumulative regrets (to be defined later), which monitors the allocation of better arms in efficacy, safety, and utility.